 If approved, an article shall be placed on the ballot at the next annual meeting to choose a Town Clerk-Tax Collector.

 This article proposes to combine the positions of Town Clerk and Tax Collector to one position.
 If approved, there would be one elected position on the ballot for a combined Town Clerk-Tax Collector three year term in March of 2013.
 The intent of the Article is improved efficiency and customer service, and financial savings for the Town.
-Of the 234 cities and towns in NH, 131 of them have combination Clerk-Collectors.
 There is no tax impact of this article in 2012.

 ARTICLE 20: To see if the Town will vote to appoint the Board of Selectmen as agents to expend from the Highway Building Capital Reserve Fund previously established in 1993.
 The Selectmen recommend this article 3-0.
 The Budget Committee recommends this article 6-1.
 (Majority vote required).